 We as listeners also get a say.
 What we want from the musical experience will determine how we prepare.

 What Preparation Is Needed To Hear Music More Acutely?

 In another discussion here, I explain the steps I have taken to raise my MIQ, so that hopefully my skills deficit with skilled listeners will no longer be of kind, but merely of degree.
-These steps involve training my ear, studying theory, reading musical scores, and researching extra-musical material including interpretations of music written by music academics.
+These steps involve training my ear, studying theory, reading musical scores, and researching extra-musical material, including interpretations of the music by trained academics.
 To some extent, playing music oneself can further imprint such music training.
-But the real benefit of playing the music, the most active and participatory of musical enjoyments forces one to recognize all the musical ideas being presented.
-The icing on the cake is in getting to be the interpreter of the composer’s musical ideas.
+This most active and participatory of musical enjoyments forces one to recognize all the musical ideas being presented.
+The icing on the cake is in getting to be the interpreter of these musical ideas.

-I recommend these steps to others also.
 For those not wishing to explore active listening so deeply, who are happy with a degree of improvement, certainly some subset of these activities might be useful.
-Aside from some introductory lessons to get me off on a correct footing, all this effort has been self-study.
+Aside from some introductory lessons to get me off on a correct footing, all my effort has been self-study.